diku-dk/futhark-website/blog/2022-08-15-end-of-a-language-feature.md

 *necessary*](2019-04-10-what-is-the-minimal-basis-for-futhark.html)
 from a semantic and cost model perspective.

-Bu to get to the point: we recently removed some of the array combinators from the language.
+But to get to the point: we recently removed some of the array combinators from the language.
 Futhark has become fairly stable recently, and it is rare that we break programs.
 In this post I will justify why we saw fit to do so anyway, and why it probably does not